Theater of Pompey

 Photo credit: Rome Art Lover

 The Odeon has now disappeared completely from sight, subsumed within hidden Rome, a victim of the historical ebbs and flows which have resulted in the haphazard preservation of Rome’s architectural legacy.
-But walk along the modern Corso Vittorio Emanuele and you’ll come across the curved façade of Palazzo Massimi alle Colonne.
+But walk along the modern Corso Vittorio Emanuele and you’ll come across the curved façade of Palazzo Massimo alle Colonne.
 This palace’s curve was not a conscious architectural choice but took its shape from the building that belies it.

 Photo credit: Wikimedia Commons

 It is the stands specifically that give shape to the palace’s façade, designed to accommodate around 10,000 spectators who would flock to the Odeon for musical and theatrical performances.
-The Odeon resembled as an extraordinarily beautiful ancient Greek theatre, as befit its function.
+The Odeon resembled an extraordinarily beautiful ancient Greek theatre, as befit its function.
 As befit the man who built it, its construction was an expensive, populist gesture, which went down brilliantly with the people and sourly with Domitian’s rival aristocrats.

 Odeon of Domitian.
 Photo credit: Wikimedia Commons